larskuhtz/MoCS/README.md

 -   a reference for the corresponding paper [1],
 -   an inspiration for any related projects, and
--   a starting point if someone want's to pick up MoCS and continue development.
+-   a starting point if someone wants to pick up the development.

 [1]: [Bernd Finkbeiner and Lars Kuhtz.
 Monitor Circuits for LTL with Bounded and Unbounded Future.
 Proceedings of RV 09, LNCS 5779, 2009.](http://react.cs.uni-sb.de/publications/FK09.html)